 If you don't know why such application is not displayed in the list of device administrators, it is recommended to delete it from the device.
 To delete an application, tap on the screen with the detailed information on the problem related to this application.

-USB debugging and installing applications from unknown sources are the system settings that affect the security of the mobile device:
+USB debugging and installing applications from unknown sources are the system settings that affect the security of the mobile device.
+It is insecure to use conflicting software as well:

 • is intended for developers and allows copying data from PC to the mobile device and vice-versa, installing the applications on the device, viewing their logs and deleting them in some cases.
 If you are not developer and do not use the debug mode, it is recommended to turn it off.
 To open the corresponding device settings section, tap on the screen with detailed information on the problem.